 Introductory Rate

-There are two instances where a credit card with a good introductory rate can be a helpful personal finance tool; when you have a significant expense coming up, or you have a credit card balance, you’re having trouble paying off.
+A credit card with a solid introductory rate can be a smart personal finance tool in two situations: when you have a large expense coming up or when you’re trying to pay off an existing credit card balance.

 Fees

-Credit cards can come with a variety of fees, but you want to avoid fees whenever possible.
-Some common, avoidable credit card fees include:
+Credit cards can come with a range of fees, and your goal should be to avoid them whenever possible.
+Some of the most common—and avoidable—credit card fees include the following:

 Sign-Up Bonus